Male Balding: Your Complete Treatment Guide

 Finasteride (Propecia) — The Leading Treatment

 Finasteride, sold under the brand name Propecia, is the most widely prescribed oral treatment for male pattern baldness.
 It works by inhibiting the enzyme that converts testosterone into DHT, reducing scalp DHT levels by up to 70% and halting follicle miniaturisation.
+The standard dose is a 1mg tablet taken once daily.

 How Long Does Finasteride Take to Work?